jdhenke/celestrium/doc/paper.md

 * provides a variably smoothed PDF of the distribution of link strengths.
 * A slider on the PDF filters links, such that only links with weight about the threshold are visible on the graph.

-LinkDistributionNormailzer
+LinkDistributionNormalizer
-* allows transformations of all link weights to better fit the distribution
+* scales link weights of various distributions to the range [0,1]
 * Available transformations are linear, logarithmic (base 2 and base 10), and percentile.

 NodeSearch